 A page file can significantly impact the way your Windows operating system performs.
-If you adjust the page file in Windows 10 correctly, you can ensure that you are getting the best performance that your hard drive and other components can deliver.
+If you adjust it correctly, you can get the best performance that your hard drive and other components can deliver.

-There are other factors that can affect your computer’s performance, but the page file is also an important contributor to this.
+Other factors can affect your computer’s performance, but the paging or swap files also contribute.
 It’s something that you cannot ignore.

 For most circumstances, the default setting of letting Windows handle it is fine.
-But when you own some older hardware, or you have a unique hard drive configuration, you want something more specific set up.
+But you want something more specific when you own some older hardware or have a unique hard drive configuration.

 1. Open Advanced System Settings